DLR research aircraft Dornier 328 UpLift

 Interdisciplinary research and collaboration

-With projects like NewFLAire for the cost-effective use of fly-by-wire technology and other initiatives, the DLR is pursuing the goal of making more environmentally friendly and safer.
+With projects like NewFLAire for the cost-effective use of fly-by-wire and other initiatives, the is pursuing the goal of making more environmentally friendly and safer.
 Through close collaboration with industrial partners, it is possible to develop practical solutions.